Guide

 Why missed calls happen

-• Notes are scattered, so you don’t have the details when you call back.
+• Notes are everywhere; when you call back you don't have the details so you sound unprepared.

 Three quick fixes you can start this week

-• Set a callback goal: try to call back within 10–15 minutes during business hours.
+• Aim to call back within 10–15 minutes during business hours so leads are still warm.

 Mistakes to avoid

-• Buying a full phone system when you only need follow-up.
+• Buying a full phone system when you only need better follow-up; fix the process first.

-• Ignoring after-hours leads and losing weekend jobs.
+• Ignoring after-hours leads and losing weekend work; set a simple callback rule for the next morning.

 Quick win (no new tool)